-Link4Life is the trading name for the Rochdale Boroughwide Cultural Trust.
-It is an independent company limited by guarantee (and a registered charity).
-It is governed by a board of trustees who are all unpaid volunteers.
+Link4Life is the trading name of the Rochdale Boroughwide Cultural Trust.
+It is an independent company limited by guarantee and a registered charity.
+It is governed by a board of trustees who act in a voluntary capacity.

-The purpose of the Trust is to plan and manage the delivery of high quality, enjoyable, affordable, accessible cultural provision in Rochdale Borough that gives residents and visitors the opportunity to lead the healthy, creative, active lifestyle of their choice.
+The purpose of the Trust is to lead and manage the delivery of high quality, enjoyable, affordable, accessible cultural provision in Rochdale Borough that gives residents and visitors the opportunity to lead the active, creative and healthy lifestyle of their choice.

 - Arts and Heritage

 The decision to move services from local authority operation to a new and separate trust was taken by the Council's Cabinet at the end of 2005.
 All three political parties gave the proposal their support.
 This decision was based on the following situation:

 - Pools and leisure centres were old and increasingly expensive to run